Hello, I’m Darren (‘he’, ‘she’ or ‘they’).

 My core models of counselling are Roger’s Person-Centred Counselling, Gestalt therapy and Transactional Analysis (TA).
 I also draw on the work of Egan, Erikson, Clarkson and Bowlby (amongst others).
 My training places emphasis on the strength of the relationship – the ‘working alliance’ – between counsellor and client.
 It is Integrative and Humanistic.

-‘Integrative’ means that I am trained in a range of complimentary techniques, and can draw on these to best meet your own particular circumstances.
-‘Humanistic’ means I that I value your unique human potential, putting your own needs at the heart of the therapy we do.
+‘Integrative’ means that I’m trained in a range of complimentary techniques, that I’ll draw on to meet your own circumstances.
+‘Humanistic’ means I that I value your unique human potential, putting your needs at the heart of the therapy we do.

 I also hold an MA in Cultural Studies from Goldsmiths College (University of London), where I read subjects including Gender Studies, Existentialism and classical Psychoanalysis.

-I have gained my counselling experience in a range of settings, working with a broad range of clients from diverse backgrounds.
-I have worked with an internationally recognized charity, providing specialist counselling for children and young people under contract to the NHS.
-I also trained in placement with two different organizations that work with LGBTQ mental health and wellbeing, and I have a background in Autism Spectrum Disorders (ASD’s) in education.
+I have gained my counselling experience in a range of settings, working with a really broad range of clients from diverse backgrounds.
+I’ve worked with a major charity, providing specialist counselling for children and young people under contract to the NHS.
+I trained in placement with organizations that work with LGBTQ mental health and wellbeing, and I have a background in Autism Spectrum Disorders (ASD’s) in education.

-Alongside my private practice I currently work as Counselling Administrator for a busy charity.
-I also volunteer providing therapy to clients who could not otherwise access counselling.
+Alongside my private practice I currently work as a Counselling Coordinator, managing a busy counselling service for a mental health charity.

 I have professional experience and/or additional training (CPD) in the following areas: